TDKorn/insta-tweet/README.rst

 ~~~~~~~~~~~~~~~~~

 The rest of this `README <https://instatweet.readthedocs.io/en/latest/_readme/about-instatweet.html>`_,
-extensive `API documentation <https://instatweet.readthedocs.io/en/latest/modules.html>`_, and
+the `API documentation <https://instatweet.readthedocs.io/en/latest/modules.html>`_, and
 `snippets <https://instatweet.readthedocs.io/en/latest/snippets.html>`_
 can all be found on `Read the Docs <https://instatweet.readthedocs.io/en/latest/index.html>`_

-I put a lot of time into creating and (excessively) customizing the documentation for this package,
+I put a lot of time into creating the documentation for this package, it was a struggle,
 so it'd mean a lot to me if you could please continue reading there! 🥰